Here are 4 simple &unique tips for being more environmentally friendly that are easy to do!

 Recycling & The New Hefty® EnergyBag® Program

 We have a been big proponents of recycling for a long time.
-In fact, when we redid our kitchen last summer, it was a must have to include two garbage cans into the design; one for traditional garbage and one for recyclables only.
-The main reason was to keep them separated so when it comes time to empty them, it is very convenient to put them into their appropriate container.
+In fact, when we redid our stunning coastal kitchen last summer, it was a must have to include two garbage cans into the design; one for traditional garbage and one for recyclables only.
+The main reason was to keep them separated so when it comes time to empty them, it is very convenient to put the garbage into their appropriate container.

 Through our waste company, we have three large trash cans.
 One is for traditional garbage, one is for yard waste, like tree branches and lawn clippings and the last one is for recyclables.
 In most weeks, we have as much recycling as we do regular trash.